 Produce will vary week to week based on ripeness and season and will include a variety of greens (lettuce, spinach, bok choi, kale, chard, arugula, mustard), culinary herbs (basil, dill, fennel, cilantro, sage, rosemary), cucumbers, various summer and winter squash, broccoli, tomatoes (many varieties), potatoes (several varieties), sweet corn, cabbage, beets, radishes, turnips, carrots, onions, garlic, sweet peppers, hot peppers, eggplant, rhubarb and more!
 Depending on yields, fruits include blackberries, cherries, plums, apples and asian pears.

-Our shares for the 2017 season will begin between mid-June and the first week of July, and end after 16 weeks of produce have been received.
-Our pick-up location will be within a half-mile of Jean's Farm at the border of SE Portland and Milwaukie.
+Our shares for the 2017 season will begin first Saturday of July, and end after 18 weeks of produce have been received.
+Our pick-up location will be the Milwaukie Cafe (formerly Liz's Creative Cafe), 9401 SE 32nd Ave, on the border of SE Portland and Milwaukie.

 Full shares will be $520 and half-shares $280.
 Over the course of the growing season, full shares will include between 10-15 items and half shares will include between 7 and 12 items, depending on season and weight.
 It can be expected that early shares will contain more greens and will therefore be lighter, and later season shares will contain more tomatoes, potatoes, squash, etc., and will be heavier.

 Shareholders are asked to volunteer 2-4 times over the growing season, generally at our Friday morning work parties, and occasional Saturdays.
 Through your participation, you are able to gain gardening skills and build community while you help support the best way to get access to healthy food!
 Sales from the CSA support the non-profit mission of Jean's Farm in providing learning facilities and opportunities for youth and families through our on-site educational programs and teacher trainings.